-- 1 The control positions the touch probe at rapid traverse (value from FMAX column), using positioning logic (see "Executing touch probe cycles", Page 539), to the touch point 1 defined in the cycle (see figure at right).
-The control offsets the touch probe by the set-up clearance in the direction opposite the respective traverse direction. - Next, the touch probe moves to the entered measuring height and probes the first touch point at the probing feed rate (F column).
-The probing direction is derived from the number by which you identify the corner. - 3 The touch probe then moves to the next touch point 2 and probes again. - 4 The control positions the touch probe to touch point 3 and then to touch point 4 to probe two more times. - 5 Finally the control returns the touch probe to the clearance height and processes the determined preset depending on cycle parameters Q303 and Q305 (see "Characteristics common to all touch probe cycles for presetting", Page 592) and saves the coordinates of the determined corner in the Q parameters listed below. - 6 If desired, the control subsequently measures the preset in the touch probe axis in a separate probing operation.
+- 1 The control positions the touch probe at rapid traverse (value from FMAX column), using positioning logic "Executing touch probe cycles", at touch point 1 (see figure at right).
+The control offsets the touch probe in the principal and secondary axes by the set-up clearance Q320 + SET\UP + ball-tip radius (in the direction opposite the respective traverse direction) - Next, the touch probe moves to the entered measuring height and probes the first touch point at the probing feed rate (F column).
+The probing direction is derived from the number by which you identify the corner. - 3 The touch probe moves to the next touch point 2; the control offsets the touch probe in the secondary axis by the set-up clearance Q320 + SET\UP + ball-tip radius and then performs the second probing operation - 4 The control positions the touch probe at touch point 3 (same positioning logic as for the first touch point) and performs the probing operation there - 5 Then the touch probe moves to touch point 4.
+The control offsets the touch probe in the principal axis by the set-up clearance Q320 + SET\UP + ball-tip radius and then performs the fourth probing operation - 6 Finally, the control retracts the touch probe to the clearance height.
+It processes the determined preset depending on cycle parameters Q303 and Q305 (see "Characteristics common to all touch probe cycles for presetting", Page 650) and saves the coordinates of the determined corner in the Q parameters listed below - 7 If desired, the control subsequently measures the preset in the touch probe axis in a separate probing operation.